 INCH HIGH, "the world's biggest little detective," was the hero of Inch High, Private Eye, a 1972 Hanna Barbera cartoon for kids.
 He could shrink down to the height of one inch, thanks to the help of a secret shrinking formula.
 Unfortunately, the effects of the formula weren't reliable, and he would often start to grow in the most inopportune of times.
 Suffice it to say the whole thing was played for laughs...

-Fortunately, Inch could count on the well-intentioned (although not always capable) assistance of his normal-sized niece Laurie, her palooka of a boyfriend (and master of disguise) Gator, and his cowardly dog Braveheart.
-They had a car, The Hugemobile, in which they sallied forth to fight crime on behalf of the Finkerton Organization (run by Mr. Finkerton, of course).
+At least Inch could count on the well-intentioned (although not always capable) assistance of his normal-sized niece Laurie, her palooka of a boyfriend (and master of disguise) Gator, and his cowardly dog Braveheart.
+They also had a car, The Hugemobile, in which they sallied forth to fight crime on behalf of the Finkerton Organization (run by Mr. Finkerton, of course).

 Although I still meet folks who swear they loved it as kids, according to The Boxtree Encyclopedia of TV Detectives the show was "short on stature, short on entertainment."

 Inch was last seen on the Cartoon network's Harvey Birdman, Attorney at Law in 2004, in an episode entitled "Trio's company," in which he hires Harvey to represent him in a height-discrimination case.

 Part of a great fan site dedicated to the work of Hanna Barbera.
 Suddenly I'm four again!

 Drop a dime.
 Your comments, suggestions, corrections and contributions are always welcome.